ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

 The connection between Fidesops and your database is represented by a _ConnectionConfig_ object.
 To create a ConnectionConfig, you issue a request to the [Create a ConnectionConfig](/fidesops/api/#operations-Connections-put_connections_api_v1_connection_put) operation, passing a payload that contains the properties listed below.

-* `name`  is a  a human-readable name for your database.
+* `name`  is a human-readable name for your database.

 * `key`  is a string token that uniquely identifies your ConnectionConfig object.
 If you don't supply a `key`, the `name` value, converted to snake-case, is used.
 For example, if the `name` is `Application PostgreSQL DB`, the converted key is `application_postgresql_db`.